Khalid-Moukhtar/Khalid-Moukhtar/README.md

 ### What I work with

-TypeScript, React, Python, Firebase, Supabase, Vite, and whatever the problem calls for.
+TypeScript, React, Python, Firebase, Supabase, Vite, Github, Vercel, and whatever the problem calls for.

 ### Elsewhere